-Throughout your career as a doctoral student you will receive support from your Academic Advisor(s), peer and research groups, departmental program administrator as well as a number of individuals across campus who work to best facilitate your progress through your degree program.
+Throughout your career as a doctoral student, you will receive support from your Academic Advisor(s), peer and research groups, departmental program administrator as well as a number of individuals across campus who work to best facilitate your progress through your degree program.
 Our primary goal is to make sure that your experience is positive, productive and prepares you for a successful career beyond the University of Minnesota.
 The entirety of the Ph.D. process is complex and at times rife with academic and administrative requirements.
 Specific deadlines and procedures are outlined in the menu items to your left and course requirements as well as a sample degree plan are provided below.
-If you have questions regrading your degree individual degree plan, please do not hesitate to reach out to your advisor, the DGS or the Graduate Program Administrator for help.
+If you have questions regarding your degree individual degree plan, please do not hesitate to reach out to your advisor, the Director of Graduate Studies ( ) or the Graduate Program Coordinator ( ) for help.

 - 1 credit of CSci Colloquium (CSci 8970)